mspnp/performance-optimization/BusyDatabase/docs/BusyDatabase.md

 If you suspect that particular operations might be cause undue database activity, then you can perform load-testing in a controlled environment.
 Each test should run a mixture of the suspect operations using a variable user-load to see how the system responds.
 You should also monitor the test system and examine the telemetry generated while the load test is in operation and observe how the database is used.

-The following graph shows the results of performing a load-test against the sample application using a step-load of up to 1000 concurrent users.
+The following graph shows the results of performing a load-test against the sample application using a step-load of up to 50 concurrent users.
 The volume of tests that the system can handle quickly reaches a limit and stays at that level, while the response time steadily increases (not that the scale measuring the number of tests and the response time is logarithmic):

 ![Load-test results for performing processing in the database][ProcessingInDatabaseLoadTest]

 Examining the performance of the SQL Database by using the database monitor in the Azure Management console and capturing the CPU utilization together with the number of database throughput units (DTU) provides a measure of how much processing the database was performing.
-In the graph below, CPU and DTU utilization both reached 100% during the test (the test ran from 9:05 to 9:30, including some warm-up time)
+In the graph below, CPU and DTU utilization both quickly reached 100% during the test (the test ran from 10:20 to 10:50.)

 ![Azure SQL Database monitor showing the performance of the database while performing processing][ProcessingInDatabaseMonitor]

 ### Examining the work performed by the database

 It could be that the tasks performed by the database are genuine data access operations, so it is important to understand the SQL statements being run while the database is busy.
-You can capture this information by using the monitoring information to correlate with the operational requests (user activity) being performed and then retrieve the low-level details of the SQL operations being made by these requests.
+You should monitor the system to capture the SQL traffic and correlate the operational requests (user activity) being performed by the application with the SQL operations being executed by these requests.

-**NOTES AND IMAGE SHOWING SQL OPERATIONS FOR A WEB TRANSACTION CAPTURED BY USING NEW RELIC**

 ### Reviewing the source code